 - You will need 3-4 coats, letting it dry in between each coat

 - Peel off the label and attach it to the lid – if you are not using the labels for jars, at this point, depending on what you are labeling, you may want to write on the label before applying it to your project

 - And if you are using a solid sheet of labels, you can use a craft punch to cut out the size of label you want

-- Write on the label – for this project, I used a regular fine tip paint pen, 1) I don’t plan on re-using the labels, 2) since the label is small, I wanted the lettering to be fine and 3) chalkboard pens are $10-$12, this pen was only $3.50.
+- Write on the label – for this project, I used a regular fine tip paint pen.
+I did this for a few reasons – 1) I don’t plan on re-using the labels, 2) since the label is small, I wanted the lettering to be fine and 3) chalkboard pens are $10-$12, this pen was only $3.50.

 - Let dry a few minutes

 - Add lid and ring to the jar